motilals/fabzero/3DPrinter.md

 *a filament clip*
 ![clipfilament](img/3dclip.jpg)

-The base substrade had to be removed manually, some bigger designs can be printed without the base.
+The base plate may get heated up by around 60 degree centigrade, so care should be taken while removing it using the Spatula provided for the purpose.

-The base plate may get heated up by around 60 degree centigrade, so care should be taken while removing it.
+The base substrade, which was created to hold the object firmly to the base plate had to be removed manually , some bigger designs can be printed without the base.

 Also, the debri collection chamber inside the printer need to be emptied on regular intervals.